BlueSky996/CoW-BatchAuction-Prototype/README.md

 CoWScope – Batch Auction Prototype

-This project is a simplified, educational implementation of a CoW Protocol–style batch auction built in Solidity.
+A simplified, educational implementation of a CoW Protocol–style batch auction written in Solidity.

-It demonstrates how off-chain intent aggregation concepts can be expressed using on-chain components such as an order book, matching engine, and batch settlement logic.
+This repository demonstrates how off-chain intent aggregation concepts can be expressed using on-chain components such as an order book, a matching engine, and batch settlement logic.

-The goal of this repository is protocol design demonstration, not a production-ready DEX.
+The goal of this project is protocol design demonstration, not a production-ready decentralized exchange.

-✨ Overview
+Overview

 The system is composed of three main contracts:

 OrderBook

-Stores user orders and maintains their lifecycle.
+Stores user orders

+Maintains order lifecycle and state

 MatchingEngine

-Matches compatible buy and sell orders within a batch.
+Matches compatible buy and sell orders within a batch

+Emits match events for off-chain visibility

 BatchAuction

-Executes matched orders in a single batch and computes a uniform clearing price.
+Executes matched orders in a single batch

+Computes a uniform clearing price

+Settles all matched orders atomically

-Orders are collected first, matched separately, and settled together — mirroring the core idea behind CoW-style batch auctions.
+Orders are collected first, matched separately, and settled together.
+This mirrors the core idea behind CoW-style batch auctions.

-🧠 Design Philosophy
+Design Philosophy

 Clear separation of concerns